rsmease/algo-datastructures-notes/interview_topics/javascript.md

 - Each object has a prototype object, from which it inherits in all of its prototype's properties
 - '__proto__' is a non-standard mechanism for retrieving the prototuype of an object
 - All normal objects also inherit a .constructor property that points to a constructor function for the object
-- The '__proto__' property links that object to the .prototype property of he constructor function when the constructor function is invoked
+- The '__proto__' property links that object to the .prototype property of the constructor function when the constructor function is invoked
 - When referencing a property of an object, the JS engine will first check the object, when the object's prototype, etc.
     - This could go all the way up to the Object, which has a .prototype of null, so the call will then return undefined
 - Object.create(obj) creates a new object with the .prototype of obj
-- An inherited property is a copy by refrence of the property stored somewhere in the prototypal chain
+- An inherited property is a copy by reference of the property stored somewhere in the prototypal chain
 - Mutations to the inherited property are passed down the chain, but if the inherited property is replaced, that change will not be passed down the chain
 - In classical inheritance, objects inherit from special classes, whereas in prototypal inheritance, they just inherit directly from other objects
 - There are three types of prototypal inheritance: